 Internet carriage service and Internet service provider have the same meanings as they have in Schedule 5 to the Broadcasting Services Act 1992 of the Commonwealth.

+(1b) For the purposes of subsection (1)(df)(i), the Commissioner may, at the written request of a reportable offender, approve a website used by the offender if the Commissioner is satisfied that the website is used by the offender only for lawful purposes in connection with recording financial information or making financial transactions.

 (2) For the purposes of this section —

-(a) a reportable offender does not generally reside at any particular premises unless he or she resides at those premises for at least 14 days (whether consecutive or not) in any period of 12 months;
+(a) a reportable offender does not generally reside at any particular premises unless he or she resides at those premises for at least 7 days (whether consecutive or not) in any period of 12 months; and